ibizaman/selfhostblocks/README.md

 services.
 Also, the design will be extendable to allow users to add services not provided by SHB.

 For each service, I intend to provide turn-key Nix options to setup:
-- Access through a subdomain.
+- access through a subdomain,
-- HTTPS access.
+- HTTPS access,
-- Backup.
+- backup,
-- Single sign-on.
+- single sign-on,
-- LDAP user management.
+- LDAP user management,
+- and monitoring.

 ## Supported Features